jzzheng22/jasonzheng.co.uk/index.md

       information about Imperial to prospective applicants.

-      In my spare time, I also do volunteer work with the Imperial College Union, where I'm helping to advocate for students, run societies, and promote diversity and inclusion for minority groups.
+      In my spare time, I do volunteer work with the Imperial College Union, where I'm helping to advocate for students, run societies, and promote diversity and inclusion for minority groups.